 For nearly twenty years, the team at getAbstract has read and summarized over 18,000 of the world’s best business, leadership, and non-fiction books for organizations of all sizes (including nearly 40% of the Fortune 100).

-We thought it would be a neat idea to compile a list of our top ten books for learning and development professionals.
+We thought it would be a neat idea to compile a list of our top ten books for learning leaders.
 If you are responsible for cultivating a culture of learning inside your organization, this list is for you.

 The Fifth Discipline